 Gain hands-on experience on Warwick's Analytical Sciences and Instrumentation MSc.
-Warwick's Chemistry department, ranked 6th in the UK by the REF 2014, offers an expertly designed programme, combining the departments of Chemistry, Physics, Statistics, Engineering and Life Sciences.
+Warwick's Chemistry department offers an expertly designed programme, combining the departments of Chemistry, Physics, Statistics, Engineering and Life Sciences.
+Warwick is highly ranked within the UK league tables, and is 62nd in the world (QS World University Rankings 2021).
+This course has been designed for those looking to undertake a PhD or career in analytical sciences.

 This course is accredited by the Royal Society of Chemistry.